Home → Personalized Alternate Assessment Portfolio

 Personalized Alternate Assessment Portfolio

-The PAAP measures individual student progress toward the Maine Learning Results – the standards that identify what all Maine students, including those with unique learning needs, are expected to know and be able to do.
-Scores are reported for accountability purposes under No Child Left Behind in grade 3-7 through NECAP or PAAP, and through MHSA or PAAP during the third year of high school.
-PSAT/NMSQT participation is required for 10th grade students to inform teaching and learning; PAAP scores are not reported for accountability.
+The PAAP measures individual student progress in relation to the Maine Learning Results – the standards that identify what all Maine students, including those with unique learning needs, are expected to know and be able to do.
+Science is assessed in grades 5, 8, and the third year of high school.
+These scores are not reported for accountability purposes.

-The 2013-14 school year will be the last administration of the PAAP before moving to the National Center and State Collaborative (NCSC) alternate assessment based on alternate achievement standards in 2014-15.
+English Language Arts and mathematics will be assessed in spring 2015 with the National Center and State Collaborative (NCSC) alternate assessment based on alternate achievement standards (AA-AAS).